agnegauc/software-engineering-revision/README.md

 - <a href="https://v8.dev/blog/elements-kinds">JS element kinds in v8 engine</a>
 - Arrow functions don't bind their own `this`.
 Instead, they inherit `this` from the parent scope which is called [lexical scoping](https://stackoverflow.com/a/1047491).
 - JavaScript functions run from the call stack.
 JS is single threaded as of December 2022 so only one task runs at a time.
 Though `async` compensates any performance issues in case of requests.
-- <a href='https://developer.mozilla.org/en-US/docs/Glossary/Hoisting'>Hoisting</a> lets you use some types of variables and functions before they are declared.
-For example: <i>var</i> will return undefined, function declarations will work and `const` or `let` won't work.
+- [Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) lets you use some types of variables and functions before they are declared.
+For example: `var` will return `undefined`, function declarations will work and `const` or `let` won't work.
 - [Call Stack & Execution Context](https://medium.com/openmindonline/javascript-under-the-hood-execution-context-b1b2fbf56e90)
 - The heap stores values of the variables and references of the objects in JavaScript.
 - [ECMAScript Language Specification Changelog](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/)